32naosummitkiya26-collab/Blade-Convert-Hub-Plus/How-To-Use.md

 ![5](https://github.com/user-attachments/assets/55efbf45-8623-4d74-97bb-1bf726d693d2)

 Selection is possible on a folder-by-folder basis, and detailed management of individual files is not possible.

 ### Upload permissions
 Users with this permission can perform a range of operations in file management.
 This means they can upload new files to the project and delete files from the project.

 They cannot add new files to templates imported from BCH+.
 Since those are provided by the author, I consider that to be complete.

 ### Convert Permissions
 Users with this permission can perform all operations in Convert.
 For more information, see Convert.

-###Copy permission
+### Copy permission
 Users with this permission can cut and paste the source code of converted templates.
-See Convert for details.
+For more information, see Convert.